gliggy/SpaceAdventure/README.md

 # SpaceAdventure

-An asteroid game where you dodge asteroids.
+An asteroid game where you dodge asteroids a lot.